-Global Climate Change: Gradual changing of global climates due to buildup of carbon dioxide and other greenhouse gases in the earth's atmosphere.
+Global Climate Change: Gradual changing of global climates due to the buildup of carbon dioxide and other greenhouse gasses in the earth's atmosphere.
 Carbon dioxide produced by burning fossil fuels has reached levels greater than what can be absorbed by green plants and the seas.

-Glovebag: A polyethylene or polyvinyl chloride bag-like enclosure affixed around an asbestos-containing source (most often thermal system insulation) permitting the material to be removed while minimizing release of airborne fibres to the surrounding atmosphere.
+Glovebag: A polyethylene or polyvinyl chloride bag-like enclosure affixed around an asbestos-containing source (most often thermal system insulation) permitting the material to be removed while minimizing the release of airborne fibers to the surrounding atmosphere.